caseyg/awesome/TOPICS.md

 *   [yamadashy/repomix](https://github.com/yamadashy/repomix) - 📦 Repomix is a powerful tool that packs your entire repository into a single, AI-friendly file.
 Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, DeepSeek, Perplexity, Gemini, Gemma, Llama, Grok, and more.

+*   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - YC (S26) | AI that knows what you've seen, said, or heard.
+Records everything you do, say, hear 24/7, local, private, secure.
+Connect to OpenClaw, Hermes agent and 100+ apps

 *   [activepieces/activepieces](https://github.com/activepieces/activepieces) - AI Agents & MCPs & AI Workflow Automation • (~400 MCP servers for AI agents) • AI Automation / AI Agent with MCPs • AI Workflows & AI Agents • MCPs for AI Agents

 *   [triggerdotdev/trigger.dev](https://github.com/triggerdotdev/trigger.dev) - Trigger.dev – build and deploy fully‑managed AI agents and workflows